satran/satran.github.io/_posts/2014-05-11-my-thoughs-on-go.md

 ---
 layout: post
-title: My thoughts on Go - completeness it provides with simplicity.
+title: My thoughts on Go - completeness it provides through simplicity.
 summary: Though the designers keep emphasising that it is quite different, it reminds me of C in many ways.
 It is simple and succinct.
 The whole language specification fits in a single page html - that says something.
 I felt comfortable learning the language.
 ---